Changes to Building Department Operations Due to COVID-19 Outbreak- Check Our Forum

 ARTICLE IV – BOARD OF DIRECTORS

 4.1 Governing Body.
 Subject to the limitations of these Bylaws and the laws of the State of California, all Chapter powers shall be exercised by the Board of Directors.
-The Board of Directors shall be composed of the following officers: President, First Vice President, Second Vice President, Treasurer, and Secretary.
+The Board of Directors shall be composed of the following officers: President, Vice President, Treasurer, Secretary and Immediate Past President.
 All such officers shall receive no payment, remuneration or compensation in any form for their services.

 4.2 Qualifications of Board Members.
 Each officer of the Board of Directors shall be a Governmental Member for a City or County within the specified boundaries of the Chapter.